How to Manage Debt

 3. Once you have your emergency fund in place and have paid off your expensive debt, it’s time to consider whether you would prefer to pay off your debt with interest rates between 5% and 10% or start to put money into long-term investments.
 This depends on which option you feel most comfortable with.
 You might even prefer to do a bit of both.
 It’s impossible to tell what sort of return you will get from long-term investments.
 It might be more than the interest that accrues on your debt with these interest rates and it might be less.
 The tax relief on pensions could make them attractive at this point, and even more so if your employer tops up your own contribution.
 You will need to do some calculations and make a judgment call.

 You might notice that we have not referred to paying off debt that costs less than 5%.
 This is because you will often find that you can get better returns investing the money than the cost of the interest on the debt.
 However, again, this is down to personal preference.
 If you have no debts with a higher interest rate, enough savings to cover emergency situations, and some long-term investments in place, and it will make you feel better to get your mortgage paid off early, then do it.

 This is all about your financial well-being for the long term.

 Has this article helped you to re-think your strategy for paying down your debts?
 We would love to hear from you – please leave a comment below or email Keren or Julia, so that we can share your story with others.

-This is one of a series of blogs on personal finance for women.
-They are written with Julia Goodfellow-Smith.
 If you have found this article interesting, please like and share it with anyone else you know who might feel the same.